iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.nhs.online.nhsonline___1.41.3/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.nhs.online.nhsonline 2 reviews"/>
 </p>

+> Still can't organise a repeat prescription on this app really annoying 👎<br> :date: __2020-12-04 10:24:14__

+> Basic software! temperamental - it crashes often, which is rather annoying.
+Reflects how bad the healthcare system is, unfortunately.
+We expect much, much more & we should be getting it!!
+The app is nothing special, no features to help patients be informed & take action regarding our own health.
+My advice is to avoid the app.
+Use ya Internet browser to access your records via systmonline (sign up required).
+"C'mon developers where's ya spunk?
+Whats soo hard? (not me...)
+Get with the program!"<br> :date: __2020-12-03 11:31:34__

+> Cannot even get onto the app.
+I need to provide evidence that I am who I say am, and when I upload documents it just closes and logs me out.<br> :date: __2020-12-01 23:16:24__

 > Not good.
 Won't let me order a repeat prescription as it says I have no medication available.
 I have 5 medications permanently on prescription!<br> :date: __2020-11-28 22:14:00__